karmab/kcli/README.md

 - *nested* Defaults to True
 - *tunnel* Defaults to False.
 Setting it to true will make kcli use tunnels for console and for ssh access.
 You want that if you only open ssh port to your hypervisor!
 - *sharedkey* Defaults to False.
 Set it to true so that a private/public key gets shared between all the nodes of your plan.
 Additionally, root access will be allowed
+- *files* (optional)- Array of files to inject to the vm.
+For ecach of the them , you can specify path, owner ( root by default) , permissions (600 by default ) and either origin or content to gather content data directly or from specified origin

 ## Profiles configuration